nwalakarl/TicketingSystem/README.md

 - Although this depends on requirements, for a scenario where John Smith's city does not have an Event, top affordable events should be listed.
 4.	**Do you believe there is a way to improve the code you first wrote?**
 The code can be improved by any of the following:
-- By adding a `Price` field to the `Event` class and reduce the overhead of computing it each time the email is sent.
+- By adding a `Price` field to the `Event` class and reducing the overhead of computing it each time the email is sent.
 - By adding a `Location` class and having Location Properties replace City in both `Customer` and `Event` classes.
 The `Location` class will include coordinates (`x` and `y`) and a function for computing the Manhattan distance between the Customer's city and the Event's city.
-- This will serve as a more realitic solution for developing the above system.
+- This will serve as a more realistic solution for developing the above system.

 B. **Write a code to add the 5 closest events to the customer's location to the email.**
 1.	**What should be your approach to getting the distance between the customer’s city and the other cities on the list?**
 Two options were considered here:
 - To define a 2-dimensional grid (e.g. 100 x 100) and use Pythagorean Theorem to compute the distance between City A and City B. The events are randomly placed on the grid (then transforming the x, y coordinates to fit within the 100 x 100 grid).
 With a larger grid size, this would be a more realistic approach.
 - To use a 1-Dimensional space, where distances are directly computed using the character-length of the `City` and `Name` of the events.
-This appeard to be a more straightforward approach for the scale of this project.
+This appears to be a more straightforward approach for the scale of this project.

 2.	**How would you get the 5 closest events and how would you send them to the client in an email?**
 To iterate through the events using the `PriorityQueue` data structure (Dictionary without the values), using the distance as the Priority parameter and 'taking' the top 5 results.